Updating Content

 Master and Version Branch Differences

-TrueNAS documentation uses branches to organize content related to specific software releases and updates, for example, the 24.04 and 23.10 SCALE branches of the Documentation Hub.
+TrueNAS documentation uses branches to organize content related to specific software releases and updates, for example, the 24.04 and 23.10 branches of the Documentation Hub.

-• Content changes in the master branch result in changes to the TrueNAS SCALE Nightly Development Documentation content.
+• Content changes in the master branch result in changes to the TrueNAS Nightly Development Documentation content.
 To make changes in the master branch, fork this branch to create a simple copy of the main repository.
 Make changes in your forked master as the base for your changes.
 Do not make changes directly to the TrueNAS master branch of the Documentation Hub repository.

 • To make content changes in the 24.04 branch, select the 24.04 as the base, then create a fork of that main repository.
 This ensures approved modifications are added to the TrueNAS 24.04 (Dragonfish) Documentation content.